-I am a passionate (yet somewhat reluctant) creator.
-I am full of ideas and then judgements of my own creations.
+As an Artist: I am a passionate (yet somewhat reluctant) creator.
+I am full of ideas and always working towards releasing judgements of my own creations.
 I continuously circle back to the beauty and authenticity of abstract and expressive art – not focusing on what I see, but on how I feel – how feelings and energy can be interpreted in shape, texture, colour and line.

-I believe that art (or any hands-on or expressive creative process) offers great potential for healing and reconnection with self.
-I am currently a student of Expressive Arts Therapy in At the CREATE Institute in Toronto, and have also completed a certificate in Art and Trauma.
-I have turned to art through so many difficult life experiences.
+As a Facilitator: I believe that art, sound, movement, words, and play offer great potential for healing and reconnection with self.
+I am currently a student of Expressive Arts Therapy at the CREATE Institute in Toronto, and have also completed a certificate in Art and Trauma.
+I have turned to art through so many difficult life experiences - often without even realizing it.
+My role is to gently guide, work with, and empower individuals in their release of old programs and traumas.
+Often we do not need words, With out a doubt a space can be made by working with colour, or sounds, tiny movements, our breath.
+There are many ways to heal.

 As a child our home was always filled with a certain kind of chaos, crayons, pencil crayons, paper, glitter.
 I was fortunate enough to grow up with a mother who was a natural creator, she had a book of beautiful dress designs.
 I had many a handmade dress well into my teens, and my siblings and I were often seen wearing her latest knitted creations.
 Eventually this knitted love made its way to her grandchildren.
 From her I learnt the deep joy of creating and sharing, and that I should honour that need in myself.